oppia/oppia/CONTRIBUTING.md

 *These instructions are for developers who would like to contribute code to Oppia.
 If you'd prefer to help out with art, design or other things, please see our [general contribution guidelines](https://github.com/oppia/oppia/wiki/Contributing-to-Oppia).*

+Thanks for your interest in contributing code to the Oppia project!
+This page explains how to get set up, how to find something to work on, and how to make a code change.
+If you run into any problems along the way, please file an issue on our [issue tracker](https://github.com/oppia/oppia/issues), or get help by posting to the [developers' mailing list](https://groups.google.com/forum/#!forum/oppia-dev).

 ## Setting things up

   1. Clone the Oppia repo to your computer by following the installation instructions in the [README](README.md).